zulip/zulip/docs/documentation/integrations.md

   for a given integration and select **Generic bot** as the **Bot type**.
 For an example rendering, see [the docs for Zulip's Matrix integration][matrix].

-- `{!create-bot-construct-url.md!}` macro - Instructs users to create a bot for a given integration and select **Incoming webhook** as the **Bot type**.
+- `{!create-an-incoming-webhook.md!}` macro - Instructs users to create a bot for a given integration and select **Incoming webhook** as the **Bot type**.
-  The URL is generated automatically for every incoming webhook by using attributes in the `WebhookIntegration` class in [zerver/lib/integrations.py][integrations-file].
   This macro is usually used right after `{!create-stream!}`.
 For an example rendering, see **Step 2** of [the docs for Zulip's GitHub integration][github-integration].